 Set up a SCIM Provisioning App in Azure Active Directory

-This beta documentation will show you how to set up an Azure Active Directory (AD) enterprise app with System for Cross-domain Identity Management (SCIM) provisioning.
+This guide will show you how to set up an Azure Active Directory (AD) enterprise app with System for Cross-domain Identity Management (SCIM) provisioning.
 When done, you will have enabled an enterprise app with provisioning to securely automate and manage user identity information, such as user account creation, updates, and deactivation, between Azure AD and strongDM.

 Before You Begin